AGRapista/FitnessInstructor/README.md

 # FitnessInstructor

 A fitness instructor app utilizing the MoveNet singlepose lightning model and the Flutter framework.
+(Still in active development)

 ## Getting Started